jpswade/jpswade.github.io/_posts/2007-01-24-my-computer-has-problems-what-can-i-do.md

 **Last Resort &#8211; Format

-** I don&#8217;t like to recommend it, as it can get very complicated, and data can be lost.
+** I don't like to recommend it, as it can get very complicated, and data can be lost.
 However it may be worth doing a clean install of your operating system using the original disc.

 Make sure you backup all your important data, then insert your operating system disc, reboot and make sure the CD-ROM driver has priority in the boot sequence in BIOS.